-Constant-attendance supplement: 100% of the minimum old-age pension is paid for a pensioner with a Group I disability; 50% for persons aged 80 or more, disabled children under 18, persons with a Group II disability that began in childhood or single pensioners requiring constant attendance.
+Constant-attendance supplement: 100% of the minimum old-age pension is paid for a pensioner with a Group I disability; 50% for persons aged 80 or older, disabled children younger than age 18, persons with a Group II disability that began in childhood or single pensioners.

-Social disability pension (social assistance): The pension is 110% of the national average subsistence income level in the last six months for a Group I disability, 95% for a Group II disability that began in childhood; 85% for a Group II disability that began in adulthood; and 75% for a Group III disability.
+Social disability pension (social assistance): 110% of the national average subsistence income level in the last six months is paid for a Group I disability, 95% for a Group II disability that began in childhood; 85% for a Group II disability that began in adulthood; and 75% for a Group III disability.